Marketing agency uses Messenger bots to deliver high-quality leads for customers

 “I’ve built bots on both major platforms, ” explains Hutsenpiller, “and I find the structure of Chatfuel to be much easier to use.
 I also have always gotten great support from the Chatfuel Community on Facebook, and from the videos by Andrew Demeter—who is an amazing asset to the company.”

-Your agency can “lead” clients to success with Messenger bots
+Your agency can “lead” customers to success with Messenger bots